edoctoor/edoctoor.github.io/index.md

 #### So what does this have to do with having Crohn's you may ask?

 I believe that our food and drug system has many major flaws:

   1. If a food or drug has been tested for a short time with a small group of people it may prove that it is safe for a short time and for a small group of people; but it may not prove that the food or drug can be harmful for a large group of people in the long run.

-Secondly, when something is being tested, it is being paid for by those that want the food or drug tests to succeed.
+  2. Secondly, when something is being tested, it is being paid for by those that want the food or drug tests to succeed.
-For the tests to be fair, there should be apposing tests that are not controlled nor funded by the rich, the powerful, and the wealthy
+For the tests to be fair, there should be apposing tests that are not controlled nor funded by the rich, the powerful, and the wealthy.

   * I believe that the people should have some say in what they are consuming and I hope that all products, food and drug, will one day have a public database which isn't hosted by big money that gives people a way to give their feedback in a professional and precise manner.